CTC-emori/ros2_node_evaluation/README.md

 - Arbitrary node activation
   - A file is generated that describes the commands to activate each node and a file that describes the parameters of each node.
 These two files enable parameter-aware node activation.
 In addition, remap can be taken into account by using a yaml file that contains remap information for each node.

+- bag file processing
+  - The framework processes the bag file according to which node it is activated.
+The bag file is processed so that it contains only the input topics of the node to be evaluated.

 ## Requirements